 20. Museo del Ron

-Next to a small corner we can fine the museum which is dedicated to the national drink of Cuba – rum of course.
+Next to a small corner, we can find the museum which is dedicated to the national drink of Cuba – rum of course.
 The National Museum, unfortunately, belongs to the most crowded jobs.

 21. Gran Teatro de la Habana

 On the right side of the Capitol building is the building of the Grand Theater in Havana.
 Extravagant and magnificent.
 Opened in 1838, it has been under renovation for many years.
 In the middle will be a concert hall, cinema, conference rooms, as well as an art gallery.
 It’s worth coming inside thanks to the Auditorium of Garcia Lorca, the picture can hold up to 1.5 thousand. viewers.